There’s always plenty of breastfeeding advice going around.

 • 10 to 12 months: 717 to 768 calories per day

 Again, these are ranges.
 Your little one could be either side of the range.
-Talk to your pediatrician if you’re concerned Baby’s not gaining enough.
+Talk to your pediatrician if you’re concerned that your baby’s not gaining enough weight.

 Do I need to drink extra fluids when I’m breastfeeding?